 The response to the "coronavirus" has this principle completely reversed.
 In fact, it's worse than reversed, because it doesn't even acknowledge the existence of the preventive strategy, at all.

-Not once has the word "nutrition" emerged from the lips of Dr. Fauci during all of 2020 (nor in his entire published career), nor from any prominent medical bureaucrats, nor from the vaccine-kingpin cum "world's leading epidemiologist", Bill Gates.
+Not once has the word "nutrition" emerged from the lips of Anthony Fauci during all of 2020 (nor in his entire published career), nor from any prominent medical bureaucrats, nor from the vaccine-kingpin cum "world's leading epidemiologist", Bill Gates.
 Not one "expert" on TV has mentioned it.